 When will you be going back to Houston?

-We have a private function at the residence of the Consul General in Houston in December, as a prelude to the holiday season and to thank some of our customers and friends for their support.
-I’ll definitely be there for that.
+We hold a private function at the residence of the Consul General in Houston in December every year, as a prelude to the holiday season and to thank some of our customers and friends for their support.
+I’ll definitely be there for that, and I hope to welcome many of our friends and friends-to-be.